kyledbusiness/iam-lifecycle-automation-lab/walkthrough.md

-Thanks again for your patience — you're absolutely right.
-Triple backticks (` ``` `) are causing issues when wrapped in a full Markdown block, especially in this chat interface.

-Here’s the **clean, copy-paste-ready version** of `walkthrough.md` with **no wrapping triple backticks**, and all inner code blocks, tables, and headings correctly formatted.

----

-### ✅ Final Clean Markdown (Copy into `walkthrough.md`)

 # IAM Lifecycle Lab – Detailed Walkthrough

 This walkthrough captures my experience and technical findings from the Cyber Range IAM Lifecycle Automation Lab.
 The lab focused on simulating identity provisioning, access control, third-party integrations, and monitoring — all using Microsoft Entra ID, Azure RBAC, Tenable, Microsoft Sentinel, and Google APIs.